 Should I Nail or Glue Them?

-A top benefit of nailing baseboard and moldings is that the attachment is complete as soon as the nails go in.
+A top benefit of nailing baseboards and moldings is that the attachment is complete as soon as the nails go in.
 With glue, you may have to wait hours for it to fully dry depending on the type of adhesive you choose.
 If you leave the walls alone before the glue is sufficiently set, you risk the boards slipping out of place and the glue drying them ‘wrong’ on the walls.
-This can be a nightmare to put right and you risk damaging your walls when trying to remove the incorrectly placed moldings.
+This can be a nightmare to fix, and you risk damaging your walls when trying to remove the incorrectly placed moldings.

 You may have trouble getting glue to stick effectively if you’ve painted your moldings to better suit the color scheme of your room.
 Nails don’t have that problem – they just punch straight in!

 Many people believe that gluing is a better method for attaching baseboard since it doesn’t affect the design of the molding because the adhesive can’t be seen from the front.
 If you’re also thinking along those lines, it may help you to know that micro-thin nails are hardly visible either, especially if you caulk or paint them afterward.
 There are also nails you can purchase that have white heads, which makes them less visible.

 Installing bamboo or eucalyptus strand trim pieces with a nail gun can be more difficult than trim pieces made of other materials.
 If you’re having issues with bending nails, pre-drill a pilot hole using a drill bit that’s slightly smaller than the nails.

 Alternatively, give up the drill and nail your baseboard the easy way!
 We suggest using a micro-pin nail gun such as the Bostitch Porter Cable 23 GA gun with a 1″ long micro-thin nail.
 These can be rented from the big box stores or purchased directly from Bostitch or online at Amazon or similar sites.